terraform-ibm-modules/terraform-ibm-powervs-sap/solutions/ibm-catalog/s4hana-bw4hana-standard/README.md

 - Connects all created PowerVS instances to a proxy server that is specified by IP address or hostname.
 - Optionally connects all created PowerVS instances to an NTP server and DNS forwarder that are specified by IP address or hostname.
 - Optionally configures a shared NFS directory on all created PowerVS instances.
-- Supports installation of **S4HANA2022, S4HANA2021, S4HANA2020, BW4HANA2021.**
+- Supports installation of **S/4HANA2022, S/4HANA2021, S/4HANA2020, BW/4HANA2021.**
 - Supports installation using **Maintainance planner** as well.

-### Notes:
-**This solution does not download any binaries from SAP portal.
-It is ones duty to have the binaries before hand and have it stored in Cloud object storage bucket as defined** [here](#2-sap-binaries-required-for-installation-and-folder-structure-in-cos).

 ## Before you begin
+1. **It is required to have an existing IBM Cloud Object Storage (COS) instance**.
+Within the instance, an Object Storage Bucket containing the **SAP Software installation media files is required in correct folder structure as defined** [here](#2-sap-binaries-required-for-installation-and-folder-structure-in-cos).

-Note: **This solution requires a schematics workspace id as an input.**
+2. **This solution requires a schematics workspace id as an input.**
 If you do not have a PowerVS infrastructure that is the full stack solution for a PowerVS Workspace that includes the full stack solution for Secure Landing Zone, create it first.

 | Variation                       | Available on IBM Catalog | Requires Schematics Workspace ID | Creates PowerVS HANA Instance | Creates PowerVS NW Instances | Creates ShareFS Instance | Performs PowerVS OS Config | Performs PowerVS SAP Tuning | Install SAP software |
 |---------------------------------|--------------------------|----------------------------------|-------------------------------|------------------------------|--------------------------|----------------------------|-----------------------------|----------------------|